indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Everybody is encouraged to run experiments to learn how to improve both processes and the products and services they build.
 Instead of blaming humans for errors, they look into ways to redesign the system to prevent another one.
 And when failures do happen, they're treated as learning opportunities.
-[Blameless post-mortems](https://www.atlassian.com/incident-management/postmortem/blameless "How to run a blameless postmortem") are held to create organizational learning from incidents.
+When faced with incidents, [blameless post-mortems](https://www.atlassian.com/incident-management/postmortem/blameless "How to run a blameless postmortem") are held to create organizational learning.

 > By removing blame, you remove fear; by removing fear, you enable honesty; and honesty enables prevention
-> <footer><strong>Bethany Marci</strong></footer>
+> <footer><strong>Bethany Marci</strong> &mdash; <a href="https://vimeo.com/77206751">Morgue: Helping Better Understand Events by Building a Post Mortem Tool</a></footer>

  Institutionalize the improvement of daily work
   * reserve time for improvement and learning